Delagua, Colorado

-Delagua is a ghost town in Las Animas County, Colorado, United States.
+Delagua is an extinct town in Las Animas County, Colorado, United States.
 The town site is about 5 miles (8 km) south of Aguilar.
 It served as a company-owned coal-mining town for the Victor-American Fuel Company.

+History

+The Delagua post office operated from April 30, 1903, until May 31, 1954.
+The Trinidad, Colorado, post office (ZIP code 81082) now serves the area.

 Delagua is a name derived from Spanish meaning "of the water" (and it refers to the 'canon of the water').
 Delagua was incorporated as a town in 1903, and its post office opened the same year.
 The Colorado and Southeastern Railway was extended to serve the mine and town.